susestudio/studio-help/600_faq/100_general.md

 A software appliance is a pre-configured combination of:

-* an operating system (e.g. SUSE Linux Enterprise Server)
+* an operating system (e.g. SUSE Linux Enterprise Server),
-* applications (e.g. a database, web browser)
+* applications (e.g. a database, web browser),
-* configuration
+* and their configuration.

 The parts are integrated into a single image and deployable on industry standard hardware.

-If it is intended for deployment on a server, it is a software appliance.
-If it is intended for deployment on a hypervisor or in a cloud computing environment, it is a special type of software appliance called a virtual appliance.
+If intended for deployment on a server, it is a software appliance.
+If intended for deployment on a hypervisor or in a cloud computing environment, it is a special type of software appliance called a virtual appliance.

-You can read more details at https://www.suse.com/partners/integrated-systems/
+For further information, refer to: https://www.suse.com/partners/integrated-systems/

 ## Who should use SUSE Studio?

-Everyone who is interested in creating a well tailored openSUSE or SUSE Linux Enterprise appliance.
+Everyone interested in creating a well tailored openSUSE or SUSE Linux Enterprise appliance.
 You will need basic knowledge in the use of repositories and software packages and some knowledge in Linux configuration.